aspose-cells-cloud/Aspose.Cells-Products/cells/en/ruby/conversion/xlsx-to-json/_index.md

 ---
-title: XLSX to JSON Convert API for Ruby
+title: Convert XLSX to JSON using Ruby
-description: Using Aspose.Cells Cloud SDK for Ruby to convert XLSX format file to JSON format file.
+description: Utilizing the Aspose.Cells Cloud SDK for Ruby to convert a XLSX format file to a JSON format file.
-url: /ruby/conversion/xlsx-to-json/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Ruby API to convert XLSX to JSON" h2="Ruby library to convert XLSX to JSON" p="Use Cells Conversion REST API to create customized spreadsheet workflows in Ruby.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Convert XLSX to JSON" h2="Ruby library for converting XLSX to JSON" p="Use the Conversion API of of Cells Cloud to create customized spreadsheet workflows in Ruby projects.
 This is a professional solution to convert XLSX to JSON and other document formats online using Ruby." urlsection="conversion/xlsx-to-json/" >}}
 {{< blocks/products/pf/main-container >}}

-{{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Convert a XLSX file to JSON in Ruby" >}}
+{{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Convert XLSX to JSON using Cells Cloud SDK for Ruby" >}}
 {{% blocks/products/cells/cells-cloud-api-reference  apiurl=https://api.aspose.cloud/v3.0/cells/convert  apireferenceurl=https://apireference.aspose.cloud/cells/#/Conversion/PutConvertExcel  apimethod=PUT %}}
 <br/>
-Converting file formats from XLSX to JSON is a complex task.
-All XLSX to JSON format transitions is performed by our Ruby SDK while maintaining the source XLSX spreadsheet's main structural and logical content.
-Our Ruby library is a professional solution to convert XLSX to JSON files online.
-This Cloud SDK gives Ruby developers powerful functionality and perfect JSON output.
+Converting file formats from XLSX to JSON can be a complex task.
+Our Ruby SDK handles all XLSX to JSON format conversions while preserving the main structural and logical content of the source XLSX spreadsheet.
+Our Ruby library provides a professional solution for converting XLSX to JSON files online.
+This Cloud SDK empowers Ruby developers with powerful functionality and ensures high-quality JSON output.
 <br/>
 <br/>
-{{% blocks/products/cells/cells-cloud-code-div title="Code example in Ruby using REST API to convert XLSX to JSON format" gistPath="" %}}
+{{% blocks/products/cells/cells-cloud-code-div title="Ruby Code Example for converting XLSX to JSON using Cells Cloud SDK" gistPath="" %}}

 ```ruby
 # For complete examples and data files, please go to https://github.com/aspose-cells-cloud/aspose-cells-cloud-ruby/